hampel/envroute/README.md

 **Note** - DO NOT change the namespace for your Laravel Framework - this package assumes that the base classes will be found in the default `App` namespace.

-Note - the following step should not be required in Laravel 5.5+, due to package autodiscovery.
-Verify that the package was discovered as expected during installation, and then you may skip to the publish configuration step.

-To use the service provider loader, you will need to first add the EnvRoute service provider to your Laravel framework installation.
-Open your Laravel config file `config/app.php` and add the following service providers in the `$providers` array:

-    :::php
-    "providers" => [

-        ...

-    	EnvRoute\EnvRouteServiceProvider::class,

-    ],

 Next, publish the EnvRoute configuration:

     :::bash